-- 1) The underlying clays are plastic to highly plastic.
-Structures or pavements supported on or within these soils will be subjected to potential vertical movements on the order of 4 to 4 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new pavements. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay subgrades.
-The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of the subsurface exploration phase.
+- The underlying clays are plastic to highly plastic and have a high swell potential.
+Structures or pavements supported at shallow depths will be subjected to potential vertical movements on the order of 1 1⁄2 to 4 1⁄2 inches at the existing grade elevation of the borings. - 2) The strengths of the underlying soils are adequate to support the proposed new pavements. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay or gravel subgrades.
+The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.